 Cost Comparison: UK vs Turkey Per Garment

-Labour costs in Turkey remain below UK levels, but the gap has narrowed.
-According to the International Labour Organization, Turkish garment sector wages have risen consistently since 2020 as the country has responded to inflation and minimum wage reforms.
+Labour costs in Turkey remain below UK levels, but the gap has narrowed in recent years as Turkey has responded to domestic inflation with repeated minimum wage increases.

 | Garment Type | UK Unit Cost (est.) | Turkey Unit Cost (est.) | Cost Difference |